-The proposed works are not anticipated to result in significant environmental effects.
-Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
-A search of the Highland Council Planning Portal (Map Search) confirmed that there are no planning applications within 300m of the scheme.
-A search of the Scottish Roads Works Commissioner website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
+During construction, activities associated with the works may create several types of minor temporary disturbances such as changes to noise and vibration and air quality.
+However, these impacts will be temporary in nature and are not anticipated to result in a significant cumulative effect.
+A search of the Highland Council Planning Portal (Map Search) and Perth & Kinross Council Planning Portal (Map Search) identified no planning applications within 300m of the scheme.

+A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
 There are also no local authority road networks in proximity to the scheme.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

 BEAR Scotland programme all of their proposed works in line with appropriate guidance and contractual requirements.
 All schemes are programmed to take into account existing and future planned works, with a view of limiting any cumulative effects relating to traffic management.
 As a result of this exercise, where a potential for cumulative impacts is identified, BEAR will reprogramme schemes to avoid / limit any cumulative effects or will utilise existing traffic management to complete multiple schemes at once.
 This approach allows BEAR Scotland to effectively manage the potential cumulative effects as a result of traffic management, resulting in minimal disruption to users of the Scottish trunk road network.

 Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.